do-know/Crypt-LE/README.md

 - For Debian/Ubuntu server installation: `sudo apt-get install make gcc libssl-dev`

-Usually that should be enough.
-However, there might be some rare cases where installation fails - for example on a freshly installed Debian 10 (buster) you may see an error for Net::SSLeay.
-This can be fixed by running `sudo apt-get install libnet-ssleay-perl`.

 #### For Windows

 _With Windows there are no specific requirements at all and *you don't have to install anything* if you want to use [Windows binaries](https://github.com/do-know/Crypt-LE/releases) - self-sufficient and portable.
 Otherwise you just need to install Perl (see below)._